GETTING YOUR SCHOOL STEM CERTIFIED: PROJECT LEAD THE WAY

 - The school will then review and sign the PLTW agreement, returning it to PLTW no later than June 30th for the upcoming year.

 - The school will select teachers who will be responsible for PLTW classes.
-They must meet the training and education requirements as laid out in the program requirements (see pages 7-8 of the requirements).
+They must meet the training and education requirements as laid out in the program requirements.
 Teachers will enroll in teacher training that includes three phases: readiness, core, and ongoing training.

 - Schools will purchase any needed equipment and software as required by PLTW.